martincartledge/martins-blog-deprecated-/content/blog/is-working-from-home-the-new-norm/index.md

 For me, texts, slack messages, and the occasional video call did not suffice.

 This got more interesting as the pandemic went on.
-I started to read that companies like Twitter were pivoting to having more of their [workforce working permanently from home](https://www.washingtonpost.com/technology/2020/10/01/twitter-work-from-home/?arc404=true).
+I started to read that companies like Twitter were pivoting to having more of their [workforce work permanently from home](https://www.washingtonpost.com/technology/2020/10/01/twitter-work-from-home/?arc404=true).

 To be perfectly honest, this didn't really excite me.